In this article, you learn what is ultrasonic machining. How does it work? Parts, Applications, Advantages, and Disadvantages of ultrasonic machining.

 Accuracy of USM

-The maximum speed of penetration in soft and brittle materials, such as soft ceramics, is of the order of 20 mm min, but for hard and tough materials, the penetration rate is lower.
+The maximum speed of penetration in soft and brittle materials, such as soft ceramics, is of the order of 20 mm min, but for tough materials, the penetration rate is lower.
 Dimensional accuracy up to t0.005 mm is possible and surface finishes down to a Ra value of 0.1-0.125 micron can be obtained.

 A minimum corner radius of 0.10 mm is possible to finish machining.
-The range of sizes of USM machines varies from a light portable type having an input of about 20 W to heavy machines taking an input up to 2 kW.
+The range of sizes of USM machines varies from a light portable type having an input of about 20 W to heavy machines taking an input of up to 2 kW.

 Limitations of the Process